 If you’ve applied for several credit cards in a short period of time, it can make you appear to be a high-risk borrower and hurt your credit.
 As a result, you may be denied a credit card.

 To avoid this, space out your credit card applications.
-And if you’re planning on applying for a mortgage or another loan in the near future, try to wait until after you’ve closed on the loan to apply for a new credit card.
+If you’re planning on applying for a mortgage or another loan in the near future, try to wait until after you’ve closed on the loan to apply for a new credit card.

-9. Credit card application is denied because your application was incomplete.
+9. The credit card application is denied because your application was incomplete.

 10. You have an error on your credit report.